expresspigeon/blog/src/content/kb/autoresponders/autoresponder-webform-subscription.md

 # Webform Subscription Triggers

 Autoresponders triggered when a customer subscribes using a webform.
-They are great for gradually introducing your customers to your product.

 ## Configuration